be free, be happy, be peaceful

 Yoga is realizing selflessness and compassion that leads towards unconditional love and peace.

-In the end, there's nothing wrong or bad with the perception of unhappiness, as upon the realization of selflessness, there's no 'I' existing to be attaching or identifying with happiness or unhappiness.
+In the end, there's nothing wrong or bad with the perception of unhappiness, as upon the realization of selflessness, there's no 'I' existing to be attaching towards or identifying with the impermanent states of happiness or unhappiness.
 One won't be performing actions out of unhappiness that would hurt oneself and others.
 It's only when the mind is under the influence of ignorance, one could be constantly hurting oneself and others out of unhappiness, unwittingly.
 All is impermanent.

 1 comment: